ONE Jailbreak Ad

 Screenshot of SideJI server IP configuration.

 Step 1.
 Be sure that SideJITServer is running on your Desktop.
-If it's installed correctly you will see the paired device UDID in your browser.
+If it's installed correctly, you will see the paired device UDID in your browser.
 Open the Shortcuts app from your iOS 17 Home Screen and tap on the SideJIT previously added shortcut.

 Screenshot of Shortcuts app on Home Screen.